 ACE Act pushed by network of groups involved in Big Lie

-WASHINGTON, DC – As the House Administration Committee holds a markup of the American Confidence in Elections (ACE) Act, government watchdog Accountable.US released a new report exposing the right-wing influence network behind the ACE Act, the election-denying witnesses, and the shady connections to conservative kingpin Leonard Leo.
+WASHINGTON, DC – As the House Administration Committee voted to advance the American Confidence in Elections (ACE) Act yesterday, government watchdog Accountable.US released a new report exposing the right-wing influence network behind the ACE Act, the election-denying witnesses, and the shady connections to conservative kingpin Leonard Leo.

 Leonard Leo’s dark influence network propping up the ACE Act shows that its real goal is voter suppression, not increasing confidence in elections,” said Kyle Herrig, Accountable.US senior advisor.
-“This is just another embarrassing, partisan stunt from Chairman Steil and the MAGA House Administration Committee.”
+“Let’s be clear about what this is: just another embarrassing, partisan stunt from MAGA House Republicans.”

 A coalition of Leo-linked groups — most notably the Honest Elections Project (HEP) — is backing the bill’s voting restrictions, which include new voter ID and voter roll purge requirements.
 HEP was involved in numerous legal challenges in the run-up to the 2020 election, challenging efforts to expand access to voting in key swing states and pushing the independent state legislature theory.